 - Federal Stafford Loans must have at least two disbursements.
 If your loan is for one semester only, the second disbursement will be at the midpoint of the semester.
 To remain eligible for a Federal Stafford Loan, you must be enrolled at least half-time during the entire period for which the loan was processed.
 Therefore, if you drop below half-time, any remaining disbursements will be canceled.
 If you return the following semester, a new loan may be created based on remaining eligibility.

 - Your award is based on projected funding from institutional, state, and federal sources, and is subject to change.
 Specifically, state programs are subject to the availability of funding from the state and can be reduced if that funding is reduced by the state.
 This applies to the Iowa Vocational-Technical Grant, the Kibbie Grant, the All Iowa Opportunity Scholarship, the All Iowa Opportunity Foster Care Grant and National Guard Benefits.

 - If other sources of assistance or additional resources are received after your financial aid application is completed, you are required to notify the Financial Aid Office immediately.

-- A default status for any previous Federal Student Loan or any unpaid repayments for previous financial aid awards will cause automatic rejection for present aid consideration.
+- Default status for any previous Federal Student Loan or any unpaid repayments for previous financial aid awards will cause automatic rejection for present aid consideration.

-- You may lose eligibility if you are convicted of a state or federal offense involving a drug posession or sale that occurred while you are enrolled in school and receiving financial aid.
+- You may lose eligibility if you are convicted of a state or federal offense involving a drug possession or sale that occurred while you are enrolled in school and receiving financial aid.

 - One of the requirements for receiving financial aid is that you attend the classes for which you are registered.
 Attendance is monitored in all classes.
 We will disburse financial aid based on the number of credits you have been reported as attending.
 If you have late start classes, some of your pro-rated awards will not be sent until you are attending those late start classes.